ayushsharma-crypto/computational-science/My solution/7/README.md

 ## Code Flow

-1. Made 1-D NP array with spin value 1 or -1 f size N.
+1. Made 1-D NP array with spin value 1 or -1 of size N.

 2. Calculated Initial energy of system using equation mentioned in the question.